aurorascharff/rsc-workshop/STEPS-4h.md

 ## Show: Go through the repository

-- CRUD app for managing contacts: quick demo, maybe you saw this earlier in Devlins workshop, it's the official react router tutorial but this version is completely converted into Next.js so its quite different.
-And uses tailwind.
+- CRUD app for managing contacts: quick demo
+- We have no JS here in this app.
+Turn off js.
+Show SSR in console.
 - Introduce the structure and the components
 - Nested layouts: state in the url, users will awlays see the same thing.
 Benefits?
 - We are using tailwind, easy to make the app mobile friendly, show the tailwind.config.js and breakpoints, show mobile logo dissapearing.
 Hvem har brukt tailwind før?